emfcamp/badge-2024-documentation/docs/hexpansions/writing-hexpansion-apps.md

     __app_export__ = ExampleApp
     ```

-In all of these examples, the `HexpansionConfig` object is used to provide information about the port your hexpansion is plugged into.

 ## The HexpansionConfig class

 The `HexpansionConfig` object that you get after following the examples is where the magic all happens.
 It allows you to access the following: